Things to do in Forest of Dean and Wye Valley

 Pedal or potter

 After that, if you still have a passion for getting dirty then blasting downhill on a mountain bike after learning some skills with Pedalabikeway is a pretty unbeatable way of spending a morning in Gloucestershire.
-Or for a more gentle cycle you can explore an 11 mile traffic-free trail on mining railway tracks and forest roads in the Cannop Valley.
+Or for more gentle Forest of Dean activities you can explore an 11 mile traffic-free trail on mining railway tracks and forest roads in the Cannop Valley.

 If you prefer to potter the woodland on foot then the Forest of Dean Sculpture trail has 17 pieces sitting alongside temporary works on 4.5 mile footpath.
 Meanwhile Puzzlewood provides an easy, hour long walk where you can spot the locations from films and TV series including Star Wars and Merlin.
 I was captivated by this simple attraction and its spooky, atmospheric depths.